 “X-unshaded flood zone”: Area of minimal flood hazard determined to be outside the 500-year floodplain.
 Also known as Zone C. This area may have localized ponding or flooding.

-(Ord.
-1514, 2018; Ord.
-1251, 2008; Ord.
-763, 1996; Ord.
-641, 1994; Ord.
-472, 1987)

 “Floodplain and flood-prone area”: Means any land area susceptible to being inundated by water from any source – see Flood, or flood waters.
-(Ord.
-1251, 2008; Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Floodplain administrator”: The individual appointed to administer and enforce the floodplain management regulations.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management